Murtaza01/obsidian-vault/homework/drama/dr_faustus_exam1.md

 **I'll levy soldiers with the coin they bring,**\
 **And chase the Prince of Parma from our land,**\.

-Said by: Faustus\
-Scene 1\
-When he was waiting for Valdes and Cornelius.

-Faustus is saying his 4 noble purposes when he gets his magic powers which are:

-- Build a wall around Germany to protect it.
+These lines are said by Faustus when he was waiting for Valdes and Cornelius, Faustus is saying his 4 noble purposes when he gets his magic powers; First he will build a wall around Germany to protect it.
-- Make the river *Rhine* circle around Wittenberg university.
+Second he will make the river *Rhine* circle around Wittenberg university.
-- Make the students wear silk in public schools.
+Third he will make the students wear silk in public schools.
-- Make a campaign of military to kick the Prince of Parma.
+Fourth he will make a campaign of military to kick the Prince of Parma.

 Though when Faustus got his power he pursued physical desires and trivial things.